LucaTheHacker/go-haversine/README.md

 # go-haversine

-Heavily inspired by [Umahmood's haversine](https://github.com/umahmood/haversine), go-haversine provides a nice go interface to calculate distance between coordinates using the haversine formula.
+Heavily inspired by [Umahmood's haversine](https://github.com/umahmood/haversine), go-haversine provides a nice Go interface to calculate distance between coordinates using the haversine formula.

 Instead of returning two values for both Kilometers and Miles, go-haversine returns a struct that contains the